Internet of Things (IoT): Making the Tomorrow’s Vision Achievable Today

 Defining Internet of Things (IoT)

-The Internet of Things more popularly known as IoT and oftentimes referred to as the Internet of Everything (IoE), is a network of entities (or objects) with sensors, actuators and connectivity to exchange data so as to achieve better productivity, customer satisfaction, and augment humans to make them more powerful.
+The Internet of Things more popularly known as IoT and oftentimes referred to as the Internet of Everything (IoE), is a network of entities (or objects) with sensors, actuators, and connectivity to exchange data so as to achieve better productivity, customer satisfaction, and augment humans to make them more powerful.
 As an example, a sensor can be connected to a commercial printer which checks if the toner in the printer has reached the bottom which will then automatically notify the service person.
 The service person then will pro-actively come to the printer location and fill the toner.
-This ensures that there is no service down time and ultimately at the end results in better customer satisfaction.
+This ensures that there is no server downtime and ultimately at the end results in better customer satisfaction.

 According to Ericsson, by the end of 2018, the number of IoT connected devices will surpass the number of mobile devices, all over the world.

 Another Significant Example

 Farmers have to travel miles and miles to turn the motors on and off for the sake of irrigation.
 The irregular power supply makes it even worse for the farmers.
 Devices enabled with IoT allow farmers to turn the motors on and off by making a simple missed call.
 These devices, however, are costly enough to make them affordable for the farmers to install and operate them.
 A little support from the government and private bodies can revolutionize the life of farmers, ultimately enhancing the country’s grain reserves.
 Read more about (IoT) and Agriculture Industry.